 If steam is seeping out the sides, make sure the lid is properly locked for pressure cooking.
 If the lid seems to be fine, examine your sealing ring.
 A stretched or cracked ring should be replaced.
 If the ring has become dislodged, you can usually put it back into place without trouble.
 A loose ring can firm up if you put it in the freezer for a little while, but this will ultimately hasten the silicone decay, so you should plan on getting a new ring either way.

 Pressure isn’t building in my Pot

-This usually happens when the pressure release valve has been turned to “open” when you sealed the lid, but you didn’t notice at the time — so steam is just slowly leaking out of the Pot as it tries to heat up.
-This isn’t good for the food inside and keeps the Pot from actually reaching pressure.
+This usually happens when the pressure release valve has been turned to “open” when you sealed the lid, but you didn’t notice at the time — so steam is just slowly leaking out of the pot as it tries to heat up.
+This isn’t good for the food inside, and it keeps the pot from actually reaching the correct pressure levels.

-The best solution for this is to get in the habit of always check the pressure valve when you seal lid.
+The best solution for this is to get in the habit of always checking the pressure valve when you seal the lid.
 Just look and make sure it’s in the locked position before you select your pressure cooking setting.
-It may take a couple of tries, but soon it won’t be a problem anymore.

 I can’t figure out the timer

 This is a very common issue when first using the Instant Pot, and there are a couple of guidelines you really need to know to avoid mistakes or problems.